 Other OAuth use case examples include:

-- A web site wants access to your social graph – When a website wants access to your social graph on Facebook or your Twitter feed, it can use OAuth to establish the connection.
-Many popular sites use OAuth, including Amazon, Dropbox, Facebook, Twitter, Flickr, Google, Instagram, NetFlix and many others.
+When a website wants access to your social graph on Facebook or your Twitter/X feed, it can use OAuth to establish the connection.
+Many popular sites use OAuth, including Amazon, Dropbox, Facebook, Twitter/X, Flickr, Google, Instagram, and Netflix.